 Q. What will happen if I do not report my deer tag(s) or report my tag(s) late?

-A. All deer tag holders who do not report their 2017 deer tag(s) by the regulatory deadline of January 31 of the current license year or report them late will be assessed a non-reporting penalty of $21.60 when purchasing their 2018 deer tag drawing application or deer tag.
+A. All deer tag holders who do not report their deer tag(s) by the regulatory deadline of January 31 of the current license year or report them late will be assessed a non-reporting fee of $21.60 when purchasing their deer tag drawing application or deer tag the following year.

 NOTE: Mandatory reporting applies to all deer tags issued.
-Hunters who are issued two deer tags and report one but not the other will still be assessed the non-reporting penalty.
+Hunters who are issued two deer tags and report one but not the other will still be assessed the non-reporting fee.

 Q. How do I claim my lifetime hunting license online?

-Q. Why is the D6 deer zone tag a premium deer tag for the 2017 hunting season?
+Q. Why is the B zone deer tag a restricted deer tag for the 2018 hunting season?

-A. Regulations state when a deer hunt tag quota fills on or before the first business day after July 1, the deer tag is classified as a premium deer tag the following year (CCR T14-708.1(a)(2)(A)(1)).
-In 2016, the D6 deer tag quota filled on July 4, 2016.
+A. Regulations state when a deer tag quota fills on or before the first business day after August 1, the deer tag is classified as a restricted deer tag the following year (CCR T14-708.1(a)(2)(A)(1)).
+In 2017, the B zone deer tag quota filled on July 17, 2017.

-A. 8,828 hunters applied for C zone as their second choice and there were 1,829 C zone tags available for the second choice drawing.
-Some of the second choice applicants may be drawn for their first choice already, so there is approximately a 20% chance of drawing the C zone tag as a second choice tag.
+A. 9,097 hunters applied for C zone as their second choice and there were 1,463 C zone tags available for the second choice drawing.
+Some of the second choice applicants may be drawn for their first choice already, so there is approximately a 20 percent chance of drawing the C zone tag as a second choice tag.

-Q. Why did I get drawn for an X3A tag when I only wanted to apply for a preference point for X3A?
+Q. Why did I get drawn for a premium deer tag when I only wanted to apply for a preference point?